 AREA TASK SCORE IV&V OBSERVATIONS TME - 1 Evaluate the estimating and scheduling process of the project to assess if the project budget and resources are adequate for the work-breakdown structure and schedule.
 3 The rescheduling effort to rephase the overall project is completed and has been communicated to stakeholders.
 The envisioned Florida PALM solution is dependent on timely completion of system modifications and/or new interface development by FLAIR, LAS/PBS, MFMP, STMS, and People First.
 IV&V was able to independently confirm commitment of FLAIR, LAS/PBS, STMS and People First to complete these activities according to the current project schedule.
-Work with MFMP continues to determine alignment.
+The Project and MFMP continue to engage to align activities and schedules.
 TME - 2 Review that project milestones are realistic and meaningful and aid in managing project performance.
 3 Deliverable Expectation Documents are inclusive of timelines to inform the project schedule.
 Deliverable deadlines and milestones have been sufficient in most cases.
 Issues causing slippage have been resolved without adversely affecting the critical path.
 Milestones are used to set and manage the critical path in a manual manner.
-By the end of November, the backlog in completion of CMS Wave functional design documents had been resolved.
 Functional designs for Central Wave were underway and slightly behind schedule.
 TME - 3 Review schedules to verify that adequate time and resources are assigned for planning, development, review, testing and rework.
 3 FFMIS partners and STMS have not expressed objections to the replanned schedule.
 Schedule details communicated provide information needed for FFMIS/STMS partners to affirm or decline a commitment to the project schedule.
-The project continues to execute work in accordance with contract Amendment 3, for which new deliverables and cost increases received ESC approval during November and is pending final approval as of November 30.
+The project continues to execute work in accordance with Contract Amendment 3, for which new deliverables and cost increases received ESC approval during November and was executed in December.
 TME - 4 Evaluate that the project team is taking full advantage of time savings and resource flexibilities available in the project schedule, managing lead times and float.
 5 The consistent attention paid to the project schedule results in increased awareness of planned activity starts and deadlines for completion.